The-Network-Crew/BPAY-for-WHMCS/README.md

 # BPAY for WHMCS (v3.x)

-Revised and simplified implementation of the previous BPAY Manager.
+Revised and simplified implementation of the previous BPAY Manager for WHMCS.

 ## What's different to v2?